 What to do with this activity?

 Bath time can be a very special time with your baby or toddler.
-Make it a safe and enjoyable part of their routine.
+Make it an enjoyable part of their routine.
 Talk and laugh with your child as you bathe them.
 When your baby is old enough to sit up, give them a little sponge, a bath toy, or plastic cups.
 For instance, you might count out loud to see how many little cups of water go into a bigger cup.

 Watch this video to see how much fun bath time can be.